Bellwood, Illinois: Government

 Andre F. Harvey is the current and Bellwood's first African-American mayor.

+List of mayors of Bellwood

 Education

 The Bellwood School District 88 comprises seven schools: Grant Primary School, Grant Elementary School, Lincoln Primary–Early Childhood Center, Lincoln Elementary School, McKinley Elementary School, Thurgood Marshall Elementary School and Roosevelt Middle School.
 Some portions are zoned to Berkeley School District 87.

 MECA Christian Academy is a private school.

 Infrastructure

 Transportation

 The village is serviced by a Metra railroad station with commuter service to Chicago.
+Trains from Bellwood station travel east to Ogilvie Transportation Center in Chicago, and west to Elburn station.
+Bus service in the village is provided by Pace.
+The Chicago Transit Authority provided bus passenger services for Bellwood until 2012 when it discontinued the #17 route.

 In November 2011, Union Pacific Railroad announced plans to renovate and upgrade Bellwood's Metra station and add a third rail line.
 The project, estimated at $4 million, was expected to be completed by the fall of 2012 at no cost to residents.

 Bellwood formerly had a station on the Chicago Great Western Railway main line before it was abandoned in 1968 by the Chicago & Northwestern Railway.
 The Indiana Harbor Belt Railroad runs through Bellwood, but does not host any commuter rail traffic.